 Many NRIs, even though they live abroad, have a lot of financial transactions in India.
 One of the main transactions in India for NRIs is the buying and selling of immovable property in India.
 In many cases, NRIs also inherit property from their parents or other relatives, which they then wish to sell.
 If you are selling your immovable property in India, then you may be under doubt regarding the repatriation of sale proceeds of immovable property by NRI.
-You may not be sure about the steps, documents and the legal implications when you repatriate money from sale of property in India, and how to transfer money from India abroad.
+You may not be sure about the steps of NRI property sale repatriation, documents and the legal implications when you repatriate money from the sale of property by NRI in India, and how to transfer money from India abroad.
 Keeping all this in mind, we have created an NRI guide to selling property in India, focusing on repatriation of sale proceeds of immovable property by NRI.

 The RBI has delegated its powers to banks and other authorized dealers to repatriate funds abroad.
 However, there are several restrictions and rules that are currently in place.

 If your property was purchased with remitted funds from abroad, then the principal amount can be repatriated immediately.
 The balance, if any, is to be deposited in an NRO account.
 For instance, suppose you spent USD 100,000 to purchase a property in India.
 Five years later, you sold the same property for a value of USD 200,000.
 In this case, USD 100,000 (the principal amount) can be repatriated immediately.
 The remaining USD 100,000 has to be deposited in your NRO account.
 Previously, there was a lockdown period of 3 years for this extra USD 100,000, but this has now been removed by the RBI.
 In case your property was purchased using the Indian Rupee, then the sales proceeds can be deposited in your NRO account directly.